 Here are 11 of the best science and technology museums that offer virtual tours.
 This list is far from exhaustive and is in no particular order.

 1. The Smithsonian National Museum of Natural History has one

 Washington D.C.'s world-class National Museum of Natural History is one great museum that offers an amazing virtual tour.
 It is one of the most popular museums in the world, and its virtual tour lets you see its amazing exhibits from the comfort of your own home.

-While not quite the same as actually visiting it for yourself, their virtual tour takes you on a 360-degree tour around the museum, starting at its rotunda.
-Some of the highlights include the Hall of Mammals, Insect Zoo, and its Dinosaurs and Hall of Palaeobiology.
+While not quite the same as actually visiting it for yourself, their virtual tour takes you on a 360-degree tour around the museum, starting at the rotunda.
+Some of the highlights include the Hall of Mammals, Insect Zoo, the Dinosaur exhibits, and the Hall of Palaeobiology.